regiscely/WMLA-notebook/README.md

 Create an Anaconda environment.

-   * Navigate to WorkloadSparkAnaconda Management.
+   * Navigate to Workload -> Spark -> Anaconda Management.
 If Anaconda3-2018-12-Linux-ppc64le is not listed, download it from this location: https://repo.continuum.io/archive/Anaconda3-2018.12-Linux-ppc64le.sh, then click Add and upload it.
    * Select Anaconda3-2018-12-Linux-ppc64le from the Anaconda Management page.
 Click Deploy.
    * Specify a name, for example, myAnaconda, and a deployment directory, such as /home/egoadmin/myAnaconda, for the Anaconda distribution.
    * Select the Environment Variables tab.
 Click Add Variable and add the following variables: